Rust crate containing structs and validators to create Crossref conform XML output – with confidence.

 crossref-xml

-This is a hand-curated set of structs, as generating it from the XSD schema directly is a great idea, but has failed us in quirky ways.
-This crate is made to ensure when XML is generated, it is valid.
+This is a hand-curated set of structs, as generating it from the XSD schema directly is a great idea, but has failed in quirky ways.
+This crate ensures generated XML is valid.
 It is not supposed to be feature complete from the get-go, but to provide a stable development base to keep evolving schema support.

 Philosophy

 Crossref has a complex schema with many requirements.
-The philosophy of this crate is for you to focus on your content and not be exposed to more complexities than that.
+The philosophy of this crate is for you to focus on your content as much as possible and not be exposed to more complexities than that.

 Concretely this means: